Market rent: Skyrocketing rents and limited renter protections are deepening our renter crisis.

 Insights & Analyses

-• A family of two workers each making $15/hour for a yearly household income of $62,400 can afford the median market rent in only 5 percent of the Bay Area’s 1,500-plus neighborhoods.
+- A family of two workers each making $15/hour for a yearly household income of $62,400 could afford the median market rent in only 5 percent of the Bay Area’s 1,500-plus neighborhoods in 2017.

 Drivers of Inequity